Superstar64/aith/README.md

 Aith is a low level functional programming language with linear types, kind based staging / macros, levity polymorphism, and monadic regions.
 As of now aith is very early stages and very little is implemented.
-A hindley milner rework is also currently in progress.
 See ``/documentation`` for typing rules.

 # Road Map

 * [x] Macro Lambda Calculus
 * [x] Macro Beta Reduction
-* [ ] System-F
+* [x] System-F
 * [ ] System-F ω
 * [ ] New Types
 * [ ] Builtin Typeclasses